-If you believe that the fee charged by the Township to process your FOIA request exceeds the amount permitted by state law, you must first appeal to the Township Board by filing a written appeal for a fee reduction to the office of the FOIA Coordinator.
+If you believe that the fee charged by the Township to process your FOIA request exceeds the amount permitted by state law, you must first appeal to the Township Board by filing a written appeal for a fee reduction to the office of the Township Clerk/FOIA Coordinator.

 The appeal must specifically state the word "appeal" and identify how the required fee exceeds the amount permitted.
+You may use the Township FOIA Appeal Form (To Appeal an Excess Fee), which is available at the Township Hall and on the Township's website: www.
+NorvellTwp-MI.gov.

+The Township Board is not considered to have received a written appeal until the first regularly scheduled Township Board meeting following submission of the written appeal.
 Within 10 business days after receiving the appeal, the Township Board will respond in writing by: